nautobot/nautobot/docs/development/extending-models.md

 ## 11. Create/extend test cases

 Create or extend the relevant test cases to verify that the new field and any accompanying validation logic perform as expected.
 This is especially important for relational fields.
-NetBox incorporates various test suites, including:
+Nautobot incorporates various test suites, including:

 * API serializer/view tests
 * Filter tests